tomblomfield-zz/policy/README.md

 ### Define a Policy

-Policy is focused around policy classes.
+Policy is focused around Policy Objects.
 By default, you should put these classes in `app/policies` and they should end with `Policy`

 ```ruby